yp-edu/yp-edu.github.io/pages/_drafts/my-phd.md

 ## Proposal Creation Process

+Now that you're convinced about doing a PhD, let me tell you about the process to get one.

 ### DIY!

 If you can, do it yourself!
-This is a great opportunity to engage with the subject you want/need to explore and as the startup saying goes, "Fail fast!".
+This is a great opportunity to engage with the subject you want/need to explore and as the saying goes, "Fail fast!".
 The sooner you discover a subject, the sooner you'll be able to pivot should you find it less exciting or interesting.

 Every exploration you'll make or article you'll read will be beneficial for building your scientific knowledge, even if peripheral to your "actual" subject.
 And by actual I mean the subject you'll end up writing about.
-I personally already made a shift in my subject (from the proposal), focusing on a nicher subject.
-As the more you dig, the more you discover, and inevitably you'll need to focus on a subset of the initial subject that you might not even know existed before doing your PhD.
+I personally already made a shift in my subject (from the proposal), focusing on a niche subject.
+As the more you dig, the more you discover, and inevitably you'll need to focus on a subset of the initial subject that you might not even know existed before starting your PhD.

 With my former university (ENS Lyon) I had the opportunity to apply for funding and chose the subject.
 Yet, because of various causes (gap year and others (that I might detail in a forthcoming story)), I found my supervisor late w.r.t. the application deadline and was assigned, mostly by myself, to do the proposal.
-I thought it as a double-edge sword, it was a way to explore a subject I cared about and a way to convince my supervisor support my application
+I thought it as a double-edge sword, it was a way to explore a subject I cared about and a way to convince my supervisor support my application.

 > [!danger] Gotcha
 >
-> Obviously this depends a lot on your PhD funding and hosting team.
-I am glad I could do it, and as a matter of fact I turned down an industry PhD because I felt I wouldn't be free to chose my subject (because of the company's objectives).
+> Obviously, this depends a lot on your PhD funding and hosting team.
+I am glad I could do it, and as a matter of fact I turned down an industry PhD because I felt I wouldn't be free to choose my subject (because of the company's objectives).

-For the interested folks I give some technical details about my proposal (and also give the proposal) in the [Roadmap](#the-roadmap) section, spoiler it is called **Interpretability for Multi-Agent Systems Safety**.
+For the interested folks, I give some technical details about my proposal (and also give the proposal) in the [Roadmap](#the-roadmap) section, spoiler it is called **Interpretability for Multi-Agent Systems Safety**.

 ### On What Should You Compromise?

 While I "brought" an opportunity with my application, I expect it not always to be the case.
 You should always ask if you can write it, but you might apply to funding already allocated to a particular PhD subject.
 In this case you might need to compromise and thus you should define your priorities among the following:

-- The subjects you want to study
+- The subjects you want to study.
-- The places where you want to do your PhD
+- The places where you want to do your PhD.
 - The people you want to work with.
-- Your personal constraints
+- Your personal constraints.

 > [!tip] My Priorities
+>
 > During my prospection, and in case I would not have gotten my funding I ranked it as the following.
 Working on Explainability and RL was a priority of mine as I think it really matters, see [My Approach to AI Safety](/stories/my-approach-to-ai-safety).
 I wanted to work with people caring about such problems.
 Even though you should be autonomous during a PhD, it's good to have some support from your direction, even if it means giving you free reign.
 Finally, while the places didn't really matter to me, Europe was easier for my personal life (3 years is a long time).
 >